Rising-Stars-by-Sunshine/STATS201_Aida/data/Readme.md

 Rosado, Pablo., Ritchie, Hannah., and Roser, Max.
 2023.
 "Energy."
 OurWorldInData.org.
 Retrieved from 'https://ourworldindata.org/energy' [Online Resource].

-# Investigating the Impact of External Factors in Energy Consumption Anomalies

 ## Dataset Structure

-### Data Source
-The primary dataset used for this research is obtained from Our World in Data (OWID).

 ### Overview
 The dataset includes various variables related to global energy dynamics, providing insights into energy consumption, production, and environmental impact.

 <p align="center">